liamtlr/CV/README.md

 ---

-## Miscellaneous
+## Miscellany

  -  Not particularly out there; I love to read (talk to me about Guenter Grass, Elfriede Jelinek, Margaret Atwood and China Mieville).
 I also go to a book group for Dystopian and Post-Apocalyptic fiction (a guilty pleasure).
- -  Board games (co operative, strategic and something with a good gimmick is right up my street).
+ -  Board games (co operative, strategic or something with a good gimmick is right up my street).